 Hover to see how factors connect to Self-regulation.
 Then click connected factors to explore strategies related to multiple factors.

 Self-regulation includes altering behavioral responses and aligning them with standards, such as social expectations.
-Students who can successfully self-regulate their behaviors accomplish this by monitoring and suppressing any inappropriate actions or impulses.
+Students who can successfully self-regulate their behaviors accomplish this by monitoring and inhibiting actions or impulses.
+It is important to note that the perception of appropriate behavior in schools may be dictated by dominant social norms in a culture and may not match students' own cultural norms, attitudes, and beliefs.

 Self-regulation can be broken down into three main components:

 This type of self-discipline is one of the strongest predictors of academic outcomes in adolescents who typically face greater expectations for academic success and more intense, often self-directed, instruction types than in elementary school.
-Students with poor self-regulation skills are at greater risk for low academic achievement and emotional and conduct problems, all of which can lead to higher dropout rates in adolescence.
-However, students with strong Self-regulation skills are more likely to be able to overcome risk factors, like growing up in poverty, and become proficient readers.
+Students with weaker Self-regulation skills are at greater risk for low academic achievement and emotional and conduct problems, which can lead to higher dropout rates in adolescence.
+Students of color and those with disabilities are also at greater risk of disciplinary actions such as suspension for what is perceived as disruptive behavior.
+As a result, educators and students may benefit from culturally-responsive and inclusive training addressing self-regulation.

 Physically acting out a text or enacting major themes from texts enhances reading comprehension, particularly as texts become more complex.